-Interested in Exporting Food Products of Animal Origin to the Kingdom of Saudi Arabia (KSA).
 SFDA defines competent authority/authorities as body/bodies responsible for the official food control in the exporting countries.
-The document that was notified to WTO on October 1, 2014, as G/SPS/N/SAU/93/Add.3, specifies the procedures that should be followed by competent control authorities responsible for food safety in supplying countries of food products of animal origin to KSA need to be recognized by SFDA and it assigns the responsibilities of approving establishments interested in exporting the following nine product categories to the Kingdom:
+In 2014, the Kingdom notified G/SPS/N/SAU/93/Add.3 to the WTO SPS Committee, laying out the procedures that should be followed by competent control authorities responsible for food safety in countries exporting food products of animal origin to KSA.
+Overseas competent authorities need to be recognized by SFDA.
+FSIS and FDA have been recognized as competent authorities for various U.S. food products that come under each individual agency's mandate since 2018.

+In addition, the following overseas establishments must be approved by SFDA in order to export product to the Kingdom:

-- Establishments for the export of beef and beef products. - Establishments for the export of sheep and sheep products. - Establishments for the export of poultry and poultry products. - Establishments exporting fishery products and other seafood products of animal origin. - Establishments for the export of honey and its products. - Establishments for the export of milk and its products. - Establishments for the export of breast milk substitutes. - Establishments for the export of table eggs and its products - Establishments exporting any other products of animal origin
+- Establishments for the export of beef and beef products. - Establishments for the export of sheep and sheep products. - Establishments for the export of poultry and poultry products. - Establishments exporting fishery products and other seafood products. - Establishments for the export of honey and its products. - Establishments for the export of milk and its products. - Establishments for the export of breast milk substitutes. - Establishments for the export of table eggs and its products - Establishments exporting any other products of animal origin

 The process of approving the foreign competent authority starts when a foreign competent authority sends an official request to SFDA through a diplomatic channel.
-If SFDA accepts the request, it sends a Country Food Safety Evaluation Form (Annex 1) of the Process of Approving Foreign Competent Authority.
+If SFDA accepts the request, it sends a Country Food Safety Evaluation Form (Annex 1) of the Process of Approving Foreign Competent Authority (answered above).
 SFDA evaluates the responses to the questionnaire and provides feedback if needed as well as may request from the competent authority to coordinate SFDA technical visit if required to evaluate the country's Food Safety system.
 The team will visit the control body and some establishments of food products of animal origin to ascertain that the competent authority in visited country indeed conducts supervision of the facilities per pertinent SFDA/GSO technical regulations and according to health requirements approved in Saudi Arabia.
-The technical visit will include targeted products facilities such reference labs, quarantine facilities, animal farms and other control bodies.
+The technical visit will include targeted products facilities such as reference labs, quarantine facilities, animal farms and other control bodies.